-The knowledgebase in Water Expert was constructed using the guiding principles of knowledge engineering.
-According to McCorduck and Feigenbaum (1983), this philosophy takes the knowledge associated with complex problem-solving abilities, normally

-- requiring an advanced level of human expertise, and converts it into a computerized format.
-The process of performing this conversion includes four steps: (1) information is gathered using literature reviews, workshops, and seminars; (2) information is extracted from these sources; (3) information is compounded into a taxonomical structure that comprises a knowledgebase; and (4) the knowledgebase is integrated into comput- - erized modelling or simulation environment for functionality and additional knowledge extraction.
-In Water Expert, the knowledgebase was created by CWRS at Western Kentucky University and the EI at The University of Alabama.
-It unites data gathered during the initial literature review, state of the art decontamination report, tabletop exercises, and through discussions with an external advisory board of industry, regula- - tory, and trade association representatives.
-These data are held within a MySQL relational database management system (RDBMS) (Oracle, 2014) and brought to the user through the Drupal 6 CMS (Drupal, 2008).
-Rules and facts that comprise the knowledgebase are driven by the CLIPS inference engine (CLIPS, 2013).
+The knowledgebase in Water Expert is a product of the guiding principles of knowledge engineering.
+According to Mc-Corduck and Feigenbaum (1983), this philosophy takes the knowledge associated with complex problem-solving abilities, normally requiring an advanced level of human expertise, and converts this knowledge into a computerized format.
+The process of performing this conversion includes four steps: (1) information is gathered using literature reviews, workshops, and seminars; (2) information is extracted from these sources; (3) information is compounded into a taxonomical structure that comprises a knowledgebase; and (4) the knowledgebase is integrated into computerized modelling or simulation environment for functionality and additional knowledge extraction.
+The CWRS at Western Kentucky University and the EI at The University of Alabama developed the Water Expert knowledgebase.
+Water Expert unites data gathered during the initial literature review, state of the art decontamination report, tabletop exercises, and through discussions with an external advisory board of industry, regulatory, and trade association representatives.
+A MySQL relational database management system (RDBMS) holds the data (MySQL, 2014) and the Drupal 6 CMS brings the data to the user (Drupal, 2008).
+The CLIPS inference engine drives the rules and facts that comprise the knowledgebase (CLIPS, 2013).